-Rule 61.2, Protest Requirements: Protest Contents

-CASE 80

-A protest hearing and decision must be limited to a particular incident that has been described in the protest.
+Rule 61.2, Protest Requirements: Protest Contents CASE 80 A protest hearing and decision must be limited to a particular incident that has been described in the protest.
 Without a hearing, a boat may not be penalized for failing to sail the course.

-Rule 61.2(c), Protest Requirements: Protest Contents

-CASE 22

-A protest committee's refusal of a protest cannot be justified by the fact that the rule alleged to have been broken and cited in the protest as required by rule 61.2(c) was not the right one.

-Rule 62, Redress
+Rule 61.2(c), Protest Requirements: Protest Contents CASE 22 A protest committee's refusal of a protest cannot be justified by the fact that the rule alleged to have been broken and cited in the protest as required by rule 61.2(c) was not the right one.
+Rule 62, Redress CASE 44 A boat may not protest a race committee for breaking a rule.

-CASE 44

-A boat may not protest a race committee for breaking a rule.
 However, she may request redress, and is entitled to it when she establishes that, through no fault of her own, an improper act or omission of the race committee made her score significantly worse.

-CASE 80

-A protest hearing and decision must be limited to a particular incident that has been described in the protest.
+CASE 80 A protest hearing and decision must be limited to a particular incident that has been described in the protest.
 Without a hearing, a boat may not be penalized for failing to sail the course.

-Rule 62.1, Redress

-CASE 68

-The failure of a race committee to discover that a rating certificate is invalid does not entitle a boat to redress.
+Rule 62.1, Redress CASE 68 The failure of a race committee to discover that a rating certificate is invalid does not entitle a boat to redress.
 A boat that may have broken a rule and that continues to race retains her rights under the rules of Part 2 and her right to protest or appeal, even if she is later disqualified.

-CASE 71

-A hail is not a 'sound signal'.
+CASE 71 A hail is not a 'sound signal'.
 Answers to questions arising from requests for redress after a procedural error by the race committee.

-Rule 62.1(a), Redress

-CASE 37

-Each race of a regatta is a separate race; in a multi-class regatta, abandonment may be suitable for some classes, but not for all.
+Rule 62.1(a), Redress CASE 37 Each race of a regatta is a separate race; in a multi-class regatta, abandonment may be suitable for some classes, but not for all.
+CASE 45 - Revised 2007 When a boat fails to finish correctly because of a race committee error, but none of the boats racing gains or loses as a result, an appropriate and fair form of redress is to score all the boats in the order they crossed the finishing line.

-CASE 82

 When a finishing line is laid so nearly in line with the last leg that it cannot be determined which is the correct way to cross it in order to finish according to the definition, boats are eligible for redress, and either direction is acceptable.

-Rule 62.1(b), Redress

-CASE 19 An interpretation of the term 'damage'.
+Rule 62.1(b), Redress CASE 19 An interpretation of the term 'damage'.